 Less: Differential Cost Rs.3600/-

-The managers often get into situations, where they have to choose from alternatives.
-The Differential Costing is helpful in a comparative evaluation of the substitutes available.
+All in all, managers often get into situations, where they have to choose from alternatives.
+Differential Costing is helpful in a comparative evaluation of the substitutes available.